AntonioLopardo/dair-ai.github.io/_posts/2020-05-11-BART-Summary.md

 BART performs best in abstractive summarization tasks especially in the **XSum** benchmark that contains very few examples of summaries where phrases are present both in the summary and the original text.
 Besides surpassing the previous best systems in summarization by a considerable margin, BART does well also in natural language inference (NLI) tasks and QA, where it is on par with SOTA results.

 ### **Qualitative Analysis**
-The paper also features examples of the summaries produced by BART that can really give a sense of how well it does on the XSum dataset:
+The paper also features examples of summaries of WikiNews articles produced by a version of BART fine-tuned on the XSum dataset:

 \\
 ![](https://firebasestorage.googleapis.com/v0/b/firescript-577a2.appspot.com/o/imgs%2Fapp%2FAntonioLprd%2F7kziiycrsc.png?alt=media&token=a6812c61-8d4b-4f0b-ac0c-e36c470dad45)

+\\
+From these examples BART appears capable of producing coherent, grammatical sentences that capture the sense of the text it should summarize.
+It highlights names and places why ignoring other details like dates and figures.

 \\
 If you want to summarize some text of your own we have set up a [Google Colab notebook](https://colab.research.google.com/drive/1ufNmxZz3v8LloGAYFJvTM2Git2aNe83R?usp=sharing) using the Hugging Face library.